Agassy: Development

 "Because this is an album where I can show my true self from beginning to end, I thought every part was important, but I especially thought the lyrics were important.
 The songs I thought were good always centered around relatable lyrics.
 Also, when I listen to a song for the first time or am interested in it, I listen to it while looking at the lyrics.
 This habit is also reflected in this album, and I think it would be good if you listen to my album by paying attention to the lyrics".

 — —Soojin looking back on making Agassy, Xport News.

 In an interview with Xport News, Soojin stated that Agassy is a "a whole new blend of [her] [qualities] - both pure and enchanting, as well as charismatic and mysterious".
 Furthermore, she added: "Before, I have shown rather charismatic and strong sides of myself, but this time, I decided to reveal a different side of myself.
 I hope that my fans and audiences will be able to enjoy a completely different version of me".

 The singer described the fifth track, "Sunset", as the one "[she is] most attached to" since it "allowed [her] to imagine the journey of meeting fans in a delightful way" when she heard it for the first time.

 Composition

 The standard edition of Agassy consists of six tracks and incorporates various genres such as dance, R&B and K-ballad.
 Described as "a new beginning for Soojin", the extended play solidifies the singer's position as a solo artist by showing off her "unique strengths" and "unrivaled musical color" that contains "a more mature scent".
-The tracks on the mini album were written and composed by a variety of songwriter-producers: Yuth, Rhode, Suen, Kim Chae Ah, Flip_00, Ellui, Josh Grant and Alisa Xayalith, among others.
+The tracks on the extended play were written and composed by a variety of songwriter-producers: Yuth, Rhode, Suen, Kim Chae Ah, Flip_00, Ellui, Josh Grant and Alisa Xayalith, among others.